 It’s a walk-in spot that takes reservations, but truth be told, not many people actually make them.
 This means that you can typically snag an online booking for up to 10 people without much notice.
 If you have more humans than that, just call the restaurant and ask—we’ve done this before for 14 folks without fail.

-The Masonry is pretty much a pizza party waiting to happen.
-This spot has a bright, newly-constructed space with psychedelic paint swirls on the ceiling, long communal tables, hanging lights made from beer bottles, a skee-ball machine, and lots of taps.
-There’s another (tiny) Masonry location in Queen Anne, but the newer Fremont one has a dining room with more group hang potential, as well as a huge patio for warm-weather pints.
-Food-wise, you can’t go wrong with a super-charred margherita pie and some meatballs, but we also like the burger and tangy caesar salad.
+And whether you’re inviting one friend or a dozen, the setting of this wood-fired pie place is a pizza party waiting to happen.
+It has a bright space with psychedelic paint swirls on the ceiling, long communal tables, dangling light fixtures made from beer bottles, a skee-ball machine, and lots of taps.
+There’s another (tiny) Masonry location in Queen Anne, but the newer Fremont one has a larger dining room with more group hang potential, as well as a patio for warm-weather pints.